-Cyberabad cops to intensify drive against drunken driving
+Police have decided to tighten the drive against drunken driving in

 Sources in the department said a directive was issued to further intensify the drive soon after the incident.